jguida941/checksum-and-cert-toolkit/doc/adrs/0001-choose-message-digest.md

 - Keeps compatibility and performance good across typical Java deployments.
 - If future requirements demand a larger margin, SHA-512 can be substituted with minimal code changes.
+- Implementation details:
+  - Uses UTF-8 to turn the data string into bytes, then calls `MessageDigest.digest` and converts the result to hex with `bytesToHex`.
+  - The `/hash` endpoint returns the input data, algorithm name, and checksum.
+  - `NoSuchAlgorithmException` remains declared on the handler method; if the algorithm name ever changes to an unsupported value, the runtime will surface that error instead of silently degrading security.

 ## References

 - Assignment requirements: `doc/requirements/requirements.md`
 - Recommendation text: `doc/templates/ChecksumVerificationTemplate.md`
+- Implementation: `src/main/java/com/snhu/sslserver/ServerApplication.java`
+  (`/hash` endpoint using SHA-256)